 36. Preserved Flower Pumpkins

-Another option for pumpkin decor for your fall porch is to include some of these preserved flower pumpkins from The House That Lars Built.
-These gorgeous fall displays can be customized to fit any design depending on which types of preserved flowers and foliage you use to decorate them.
-Place the finished pumpkins in a display along with some sheaths of wheat or some corn stalks for a refined design that will have the whole neighborhood impressed.
+Check out the preserved flower pumpkins from The House That Lars Built.
+The fall displays can be customized to fit any design depending on the preserved flowers and foliage you use.
+Display the finished pumpkins with sheaths of wheat or corn stalks for a refined look.

 38. Hanging Door Basket